Eight Forest Lane

 5 from 4 votes

-These easy no bake peanut butter muesli bars are thick and chewy and are filled with good for you ingredients designed to keep you full until your next meal.
-These taste so good, you’ll never want to buy store bought again!
+These easy no bake peanut butter muesli bars are thick, chewy and packed with good for you ingredients that will keep you full until your next meal.
+They’re full of peanut butter flavour, a little bit sweet (but not overly), and so good you won’t want to buy store bought again.

-I love the convenience of muesli bars, but I am always a bit put off by all the ingredients in those off the shelf.
-Once I eliminate the ones that contain hidden nasties, and the ones that contain dairy through chocolate or yoghurt, I am not left with much of a range to choose from, and they are usually quite lacking in flavour.
+I love the convenience of a muesli bar, but I’m always a bit put off by the ingredient list on the ones from the shelf.
+Once I rule out the ones with ingredients I don’t understand, and the ones with dairy through chocolate or yoghurt, there isn’t much left to choose from, and what’s left is usually lacking in flavour.

-While I didn’t set out to recreate these bars I couldn’t help but notice some similarities in texture and that rich peanut butter flavour.
-This is exactly what a muesli bar should be to me.
+And while I didn’t set out to recreate them, these muesli bars are very similar with that thick, chewy texture and rich peanut butter flavour.
+To me, this is exactly what a muesli bar should be.

 Muesli vs Granola